Ruth Stricker Dayton Campus Center, 236

-The Office is always looking for ways to make Macalester's campus even more sustainable.
+The Office is always looking for ways to make Macalester's campus more sustainable.
 If you have a good idea, the office may be able to provide you with funding to make it happen.
 Or you could get involved in one of the student projects that are currently in progress.
 For a list of current projects click here.

 It's a big world to save for one small office.
 They can always use your help!
-Feel free to email@example.com with questions or to get involved.
+Feel free to email email@example.com with questions or to get involved.

 MAC 101- THE STUDENT PERSPECTIVE

 "Sign up for the mailing list of every org that sounds remotely interesting.
-Org leaders and members are super used to new students 'trying them out,' so don't worry about coming to the first few meetings and then asking to be taken off the mailing list when you've falling in love with a different org." - Bea Rendon ('13)
+Org leaders and members are used to new students 'trying them out,' so don't worry about coming to the first few meetings and then asking to be taken off the mailing list when you've fallen in love with a different org." - Bea Rendon ('13)